 for any $f \in X$ satisfying $\mathcal{T}(f) \not= X$.
 When the spectral synthesis holds in $X$, $f \in X$ is $X$-mean-periodic if and only if $f$ is a limit of a sum of exponential polynomials belonging to $\mathcal{T}(f)$ with respect to the topology of $X$.
-Such a sum of exponential polynomials may be integral representation \eqref{eq_401} with a discrete measure $\tau$.
+Such a sum of exponential polynomials may be viewed as the integral representation \eqref{eq_401} with a discrete measure $\tau$.

 Formula \eqref{eq_303} shows that $g_0(t)$ is a solution of the ordinary differential equation

 Therefore, for

 we have